Electricity and Magnetism II Spring 2020

 Clickers: Occasionally, clicker questions will be used in class to gauge your understanding of a topic or concept.
 I do not penalize you for not knowing the correct answer.
 I prefer to know what you know in-the-monent.
-Thus, clickers are pure extra credit: the total number of clicker questions you answer divided by the total number asked this term earns you up to 2% extra credit on your final average.
+Thus, clickers will be ungraded.

 In-Class Activities: We will also use a variety of in-class activities and worksheets that help you construct an understanding of a particular topic or concept.
 These will not be collected or graded, but we will discuss the solutions in class.

 There will be a homework due every Friday by 5pm.
 Late homework can’t be accepted once solutions are posted - but, your lowest score will be dropped.
 Homework is exceedingly important for developing an understanding of the course material, not to mention building skills in complex physical and mathematical problem solving.
 They will require considerable time and personal effort this term!
 Your lowest homework grade will be dropped.

 There are four kinds of homework problems in this class: